DavidFonsecaG/DavidFonsecaG/README.md

 ## Hi there 👋

-My name is David, and I'm a computer scientist interested in all thing Python & Data Science!
+My name is David, and I'm a computer scientist interested in all things Python & Data Science!

 🔭 I’m currently working on OpenCore Beta Testing team, supporting the development of open science learning modules in collaboration with Columbia University and Nasa.